mdippery/collections/README.md

 Meh.
 Most of the planned functionality is implemented for `NSArray`, but it hasn't been extensively tested (to be honest, the unit tests are kind of pathetic), nor has the code been written as "tightly" or efficiently as it could be.
-I also haven't tried it on iOS yet, so if you're developing for the iPhone, you might be out of luck.
 This is an early in-development version at the moment, so use at your own risk.

 ## Can you make it work on the iPhone?